Differentiable Tree Search Network: Experiments

 \subsection{Test Domains}

-In our evaluations, we choose two distinct domains to assess and compare the sample complexity and generalisation capabilities of various methods: the Procgen games and a grid navigation task.
+In our evaluations, we choose two distinct domains to assess and compare the sample complexity and generalization capabilities of various methods: a grid navigation task and the Procgen games.
 These domains are selected due to their diverse challenges, offering a comprehensive evaluation spectrum.
-A visual representation of these domains can be viewed in Figure~\ref{fig-domains}.
+A visual representation of these domains can be viewed in \cref{figure_domains}.